-Did you know that some entrepreneurs use a special messaging technique to attract not only buyers and consumers but also to create a movement, a community with common beliefs, ideas, and vision?
+Did you know that some entrepreneurs use a special messaging strategy to attract not only buyers and consumers but also to create a movement, a community with common beliefs, ideas, and vision?

 But most entrepreneurs who discover that there is such a marketing approach find it difficult to adopt the technique.
 There is a common fear.